bloominstituteoftechnology/Sprint-Challenge--User-Interface/Answers.md

 2. Describe some differences between ```display: block;``` and ```display: inline;```.

-display inling takes up an entire row and block allows for a width to be assigned and the block allows for customization and position minipulation.
+display inline takes up an entire row and block allows for a width to be assigned and the block allows for customization and position minipulation.

 3. What are the 4 areas of the box model?